Week 2: Genome Analytics

 As mentioned earlier, we are going to generate a FASTA index file for our genome.
 This will allow us to extract specified regions of sequence from this genome in a fast and efficient manner using Samtools.
 The index is also created by the samtools utility.

 1. Following the same conventions for the PROKKA module, generate a module and a main.nf script and name the process contained within SAMTOOLS_FAIDX.
-Remember to supply the appropriate computational environment and to output the results to our results/ directory.
+Remember to supply the appropriate computational environment and to output the results to your results/ directory.

 2. Look at the documentation for samtools faidx and complete the shell command with the proper command to index the FASTA.